-At Competenz and ATNZ we’re all about industry training – you earn money while you are learning.
+At Competenz we’re all about industry training – you earn money while you are learning.

-You can pathway straight into a mechanical engineering apprenticeship (level 4) straight from school.
-If you find a job in an engineering, manufacturing, refrigeration and air-conditioning or plastics production workplace, you and your employer will then agree to start an engineering apprenticeship with us.
+You can start a mechanical engineering apprenticeship (level 4) straight from school.
+The first step is to find a job in an engineering, manufacturing, refrigeration and air-conditioning or plastics production workplace.
+The next step is for your employer to agree you can start an engineering apprenticeship with us.

-Most apprenticeships take around four years to complete and our Competenz training advisors or ATNZ account managers are with you every step of the way.
+Most apprenticeships take around four years to complete and our Competenz training advisors are with you every step of the way.
 We support you with your learning, assessments and arranging block courses.
-Plus we visit you and your employer regularly to check-in and make sure you’re on track for success.
+Plus, we visit you and your employer regularly to check-in and make sure you’re on track for success.

 And, we can help place you into work too.
-To apply for vacancies available now visit:
+Have a look at the job vacancies available at Competenz.

-For some people a pre-trade or level 3 qualification gained through a polytech or private training provider is a good way to help decide what trade you feel most passionate about.
-At the same time you will gain some broad trade related skills you can take into the workplace.
+For some people, a pre-trade or level 3 qualification gained through a polytech or private training provider is a good way to help decide what trade you feel most passionate about.
+You will gain some broad trade-related skills you can take into the workplace at the same time.

-We believe the following providers offer level 3/pre-trade engineering programmes showing a clear Record of Achievement (RoA) – the formal way you can track and show achievement of unit standards:
+The following providers offer level 3 and other pre-trade engineering programmes showing a clear Record of Achievement (RoA) – the formal way you can track and show achievement of unit standards: